Grant Management

 • Tracks award amounts, receipts, and spending

-• Calculates and posts indirect cost journal entries
+• Calculates indirect costs and posts journal entries only when indirect cost writeback is enabled

 • Provides real-time budget vs. actual dashboards